NBISweden/development-guidelines/README.md

 ### Naming of objects and variables

-Names should gunurally indicate *intent*.
+Names should generally indicate *intent*.

 Names of variables, functions, methods etc. should be clear and descriptive, not cryptic.
 For example, function names might be a verb or